How to Schedule Automatic Backups in Windows 11 (4 Ways)

 Luckily, the backup programs used in this page can not only help you create automatic backups but also manage disk space.
 Read on to get details.

 In Windows 11, there are three built-in backup tools you can use to schedule automatic backups.
 I’ll show you one by one.
+An advanced backup tool is offered as well.

 Method 1: Backup files to OneDrive automatically